 Lenders provide pre-approvals based on your application.
 If it’s inaccurate or missing details, a lender won’t be able to offer you pre-approval.
 Be sure to take the time to gather the necessary documents so that your application is as accurate as possible before you begin.

-Lenders may decline pre-approved applications for any reason.
+Lenders may decline your application for a pre-approved loan for any reason.
 Some common reasons include:

 - You haven’t supplied the proper documents for validating your income.